-The first step in to provide the information about the course.
+First, you need to provide information about the course.
 The title of the course will be displayed to your employees, so make it something easy to interpret.
 The location will be “Online.”
 The description of the course will be visible to your employees in the course library.
-The kind field is used to designate which course library the course will show in.
-The instructor can be your department’s name, or the educator from your department that created the course.
+The kind field is used to designate which course library the course will appear in, i.e. EMS, fire, etc. The instructor can be your department’s name or the educator from your department who created the course.

 If you require a time limit on the exam, click the “Time Limits” checkbox and put the number of seconds allowed to take the exam.

-Add accreditation to the course.
+Next, you can add accreditation to the course.
 If you have a course with multiple categories and hours, that information can be applied here.
-The approval code is your department’s EMS Accreditation Training Entity Number given to you by the state you are in.
-The start date is important as it determines when users can have access to the course.
+The approval code is your department’s EMS Accreditation Training Entity Number given to you by your state.
+The start date is important as it determines when users can access the course.
 The expiration date is when the accreditation will expire.

-The next step is to build the course exam.
+Now, you are ready to build the course exam.
 You can define how many minutes the exam allows.
 The Question Total field is where you define the number of questions the exam will have.
-You can adjust the scoring and the number of attempts the learners can have before they need permission to re-test.
+You can adjust the scoring and the number of attempts available before your personnel need permission to re-test.
 Exam questions and answer order can be randomized.

 After defining the setting, you need to create the exam questions.
-The questions can be or contain images.
-All answers require an annotative explanation as to why the answer is correct.
-After all of the questions have been defined, hit the “Save” button.
+The questions can be, or contain, images.
+All questions require an explanation of the correct answer.
+After all of the questions have been added, hit the “Save” button.